 Elle knows a thing or two about resilience, dedicating herself as an advocate for mental health in rural communities.
 Drawing on her experience of personal loss after her partner took his own life, the Canterbury woman has since founded charitable organisation Will To Live .
 This movement seeks to save lives by educating, inspiring and supporting farmers to open up conversations about mental health.
 Elle has since become a familiar face in the media, hosting the Speak Up Tour with 17 events nationwide as well as being a Finalist for the Women of Influence Awards.

-When asked what concerned Elle about the health and safety of those in rural communities, she highlighted isolation, stress, fatigue and not being able to the leave the farm as prominent factors that contribute to positive or negative mental health.
+When asked what concerned Elle about the health and safety of those in rural industries and communities, she highlighted isolation, stress, fatigue and not being able to the leave the farm as prominent factors that contribute to positive or negative mental health.
 In addition, being accepting of those who choose to express their emotions, as well as taking the time to listen to our own – Elle recommends that all workers and employers be proactive in opening up honest conversations about mental health and in order to inspire and learn from one another.

 How would you describe yourself in three words?